wuaho/clean-architecture/README.md

 Chapter 7 SRP: The Single Responsibility Principle

 A module should be responsible to one, and only one, user or stakeholder -> A module should be responsible to one, and only one, actor.
 SRP is about functions and classes, but it reappears in a  different form at two more levels.
-At the level of compones, it becomes the Common Closure Principle.
-At the architectural level, it becomes the Axis of Change responsivle for the creation of Architectural boundaries.
+At the level of components, it becomes the Common Closure Principle.
+At the architectural level, it becomes the Axis of Change responsible for the creation of Architectural boundaries.

 Chapter 8 OCP: The Open-Closed Principle